mikesamuel/prebake/README.md

 those to create a `CreateViaCall` entry.
 That might also be the easiest way to handle *Symbol* creation and potential multiple-realm issues.

+TODO: Do we need a *ValuePool*.closure that lets us effectively pool closures that share stack frames perhaps by rewriting `let shared;
+function f() { return shared }` to something like `let closedOver = {
+shared: undefined }; function f() { return closedOver.shared; }` so
+that we can pool closedOver when a function value is created by evaluating a function expression?

 *ValuePool*.compact(*startingPoints*) behaves similar to mark and sweep:
 1. Resolves startingPoints to pool entries in the *WeakMap* and marks those as needed.
 TODO: This probably requires maintaining a reverse *WeakMap* mapping